Why Local Cable?

 Automotive is collectively one of the largest category spenders in TV and the growth in expenditures has outpaced the overall marketplace over the last few years.
 Automotive brands continue investing in TV for the simple fact that they know it works.

-This section takes you through a likely vehicle buyer’s path to purchase and how TV drives online traffic.
+With insights from our custom research study, this section takes you through a likely vehicle buyer’s path to purchase and how TV drives online traffic.

 With the increase in viewer fragmentation, the accuracy of local measurement has come into question – especially in smaller markets.
 Ratings providers are starting to address this issue by actively taking steps to increase sample size and therefore reliability.
-This section provides an overview of the latest local measurement initiatives and technologies for the two largest currency providers: Nielsen and ComScore.
+This section provides an overview of the latest local measurement initiatives and technologies for the two largest currency providers: Nielsen and comScore.

-At the local level, Nielsen measures television audiences using the following methodologies dependent on market size:
+Currently at the local level, Nielsen measures television audiences using the following methodologies dependent on market size:

 Local people meters (LPM) are used in the Top 25 markets to electronically capture both tuning and viewing at the household and persons level.